Padiham: Landmarks

 Another locally listed building is the former Padiham Building Society headquarters.
 A detached building over two storeys with large underground vault on Burnley Road, constructed between 1955-1958 and officially opened in 1959.
 The building was recently renovated by local businessman Liam Veitch and converted into individual office spaces.

 Padiham War Memorial itself is at the main park entrance in Blackburn Road.
 There is a second memorial at All Saints' with St John the Baptist off the A671, Padiham Road, opposite the George IV pub.
 A local man, Thomas Clayton, funded the park in his will; public subscription provided additional money for the park's many features.

-Near the war memorial, the Air Crash Memorial recalls several local young people killed on 3 July 1970. when a Dan Air de Havilland Comet deviated from its course and crashed into the high ground of the Montseny Range in north-eastern Spain – see: Dan-Air Flight 1903.
+Near the war memorial, the Air Crash Memorial recalls several local young people killed on 3 July 1970, when a Dan Air de Havilland Comet deviated from its course and crashed into the high ground of the Montseny Range in north-eastern Spain – see: Dan-Air Flight 1903.
 The aircraft, destroyed on impact and by subsequent ground fire, contained three flight crew, four cabin crew and 105 passengers, all of whom died.
 It was the airline's first fatal accident involving fare-paying passengers.
 The tour operator, Clarksons Holidays, was at the time Britain's largest package holiday company.

 Several other buildings in the area are also of historic interest.
 Hargrove can be seen from a public footpath off the Padiham by-pass just north of the town and the 1950s council housing estate north of Windermere Road.
 For over 400 years it was the home of the Webster family of yeoman farmers.
 The house is probably 17th century and part of the Huntroyed estate.
 Coal from a local outcrop heated the house for many years.
 Stockbridge House in Victoria Road was occupied by the Holts, a farming family, in 1802 and has a Jacobean chimney.
 High Whitaker Farm is north-east of Hargrove, accessible by public footpath from Higham Road and from Grove Lane.
 The building is 16th century and said to have been used to hide Catholics during the reign of Henry VIII.
 Other houses of note are Priddy Bank Farm and Foulds House Farm, both off Sabden Road, and Arbory Lodge on Arbory Drive.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter and the local relay TV transmitter located in the Forest of Pendle.

+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Central Radio North West, Greatest Hits Radio Lancashire and Capital Manchester and Lancashire (formerly 2BR).

+The town is served by the local newspapers, Burnley Express and Lancashire Telegraph.

+Between 1994 and 1996 three series of the BBC One comedy drama series All Quiet on the Preston Front was filmed in the town as the show's fictional setting of Roker Bridge.